WilliamBZA/yolo-steel/README.md

 Some of the workouts are known as **Named Workouts**.
 These named workouts are considered benchmarks which clients can use to track their progress over time.
 An example of a named workout is Cindy:

-The use cases for tracking clients' progress can be found here [a relative link](wiki/Progress-Use-Cases)
+The use cases for tracking clients' progress can be found [here](//github.com/williambza/yolo-steel/wiki/Progress-Use-Cases)

 > #### Cindy
 > 20 Minute AMRAP: